-- Sec.
-8. (a) Nursing facilities are required to electronically transmit MDS resident assessments in a complete, accurate, and timely manner as prescribed in the MDS and Case Mix Index Supportive Documentation Manual.
-An extension of the electronic MDS assessment due date may be granted by the office to a new operation attempting to submit MDS assessments for the first time if the: - (1) new operation is not currently enrolled or submitting MDS assessments under the Medicare program; and - (2) provider is able to prove to the office circumstances preventing timely electronic transmission.
+(f) Nursing facilities are required to electronically transmit MDS resident assessment information in a complete, accurate, and timely manner.
+MDS resident assessment information for a calendar quarter must be transmitted by the fifteenth day of the second month following the end of that calendar quarter.
+An extension of the electronic MDS assessment transmission due date may be granted by the office to a new operation attempting to submit MDS assessments for the first time if the: